 Historically, Irish music is passed down from generation to generation, but in Dallas, as with other communities in Texas and surrounding states, players of an older generation weren’t available to fulfill that call.
 Enter Jim O’Flaherty.
 Jim was born in Listowel, Ireland and came to America at the age of 18, eventually to find work as an airline pilot.
 He played the tinwhistle, flute, concertina, fiddle, and uilleann pipes.
 Jim was the father of 10 children, all of whom played musical instruments, and he was careful to teach them the music of his homeland.
 Living with his family near Denton, Texas, Jim made his home into a place where local players of Irish music regularly gathered for potluck suppers and the sharing of tunes.
 His “sessions” were always eagerly anticipated and served to unite the small Irish music community in North Texas.

 As a tribute to Jim who passed away in 2001, a Dallas musician named Ken Fleming organized the O’Flaherty Irish Music Retreat in 2004.
-The retreat focuses on the teaching of traditional Irish music on fiddle, flute, whistle, harp, uilleann pipes, tenor banjo, mandolin, bouzouki, bodhran, guitar, button accordion, piano accordion and Anglo concertina.
-Singing in English and Gaelic are taught along with enrichment classes pertaining to music history, session etiquette, music arrangements, learning resources, and more.
-Dancing classes are also offered along with several ceilis held during the retreat.
-A number of the instructors are internationally-acclaimed performers and teachers many of whom are brought over from Ireland.
+The retreat focuses on the teaching of traditional Irish music on fiddle, flute, whistle, harp, uilleann pipes, tenor banjo, mandolin, bouzouki, bodhrán, guitar, button accordion, and Anglo concertina.
+Singing in English and Gaelic are taught along with enrichment classes and workshops pertaining to music history, session etiquette, music arrangements, learning resources, and more.
+Dancing classes are also offered along with a Friday night “Lone Star Ceili” at the retreat.
+All of the instructors are internationally-acclaimed performers and teachers many of whom are brought over from Ireland.